James of Vitry: Biography

-Jacques was born in central France (perhaps Reims).
+James was born in central France (perhaps Reims).
 He was born in 1170 at the latest.

 He studied at the University of Paris, becoming a canon regular in 1210 at the Priory of Saint-Nicolas d'Oignies in the Diocese of Liège, a post he maintained until his consecration as bishop in 1216.
 From 1211 to 1213 he preached the Albigensian Crusade, touring France and Germany with William, the archdeacon of Paris, and recruiting many Crusaders.

-In 1214 Jacques was elected Bishop of Acre.
+In 1214, James was elected bishop of Acre.
 He received episcopal consecration and arrived at his see in 1216.
 He was subsequently heavily involved in the Fifth Crusade, participating in the siege of Damietta from 1218 to 1220.
 In 1219 he began to write the Historia Hierosolymitana, a history of the Holy Land from the advent of Islam until the crusades of his own day, but only two parts were completed.
 He returned to Europe in 1225.

-Between 16 April and 29 July 1229, Pope Gregory IX elevated Jacques to the College of Cardinals and transferred him to the suburbicarian see of Frascati.
+Between 16 April and 29 July 1229, Pope Gregory IX elevated James to the College of Cardinals and transferred him to the suburbicarian see of Frascati.
 With the exception of a short legation to Emperor Frederick II in 1232, he spent his last years working in the papal court.
 He subscribed the papal bulls between 29 July 1229 and 23 June 1239.
-He died at Rome as Dean of the Sacred College of Cardinals.
+He died at Rome as dean of the Sacred College of Cardinals.
 His remains were transferred to Oignies and buried there in 1241.

-After the death of the Latin Patriarch of Jerusalem Gerold of Lausanne in 1238 or 1239, the canons of the church in Jerusalem asked Gregory IX to send Jacques back to the east as the new patriarch.
-According to Gregory's response, dated 14 May 1240, Jacques had already died, and instead the pope appointed Robert of Nantes as the new patriarch.
+After the death of the Latin Patriarch of Jerusalem Gerold of Lausanne in 1238 or 1239, the canons of the church in Jerusalem asked Gregory IX to send James back to the east as the new patriarch.
+According to Gregory's response, dated 14 May 1240, James had already died, and instead the pope appointed Robert of Nantes as the new patriarch.

 Aside from the Historia, his works include hundreds of sermons, and letters to Pope Honorius III.
 He also wrote about the immoral life of the students at the University of Paris and the holy life of the Beguines of Liège, in particular his Life of Marie d'Oignies, whose advice inspired him to become a canon regular.

-Jacques de Vitry was fascinated by the powers held by the beguines, such that they were paralleled with the priests of the time, yet functioned outside the church proper.
-Although this movement was unrecognized in the church, Jacques made appeal to Pope Honorius III to legitimize the work of their community, as well as the Liège diocese, all France and throughout the Holy Roman Empire.
+James of Vitry was fascinated by the powers held by the beguines, such that they were paralleled with the priests of the time, yet functioned outside the church proper.
+Although this movement was unrecognized in the church, James made appeal to Pope Honorius III to legitimize the work of their community, as well as the Liège diocese, all France and throughout the Holy Roman Empire.